-- We don’t charge a fee, but suggest an anonymous voluntary donation of $5 per trip.
+- We do not charge a fee, but suggest an anonymous voluntary donation of $5.00 per trip.

-- You may donate more, less, or not at all – it’s up to you to decide.
+- You may donate more, less, or not at all according to your self-determined ability to pay.

 - We don’t “keep track” of individual accounts.

-- You will be given a donation envelope to put directly into the locked donation box.
+- You will be given a donation envelope when you board.
+Any donations should be put directly into the locked donation box.

 - Drivers are NOT allowed to take any tips or presents.